Field Sobriety Tests

 be wrongly convicted based solely on a faulty test that potentially produced

 inaccurate results.
-You have the constitutional right to an attorney and
+You have the constitutional right to a

-to a fair trial.
-You must take advantage of these two rights in order
+criminal defense attorney and to a fair trial.
+You must take advantage of these two rights

-to ensure the best possible outcome of your case.
-Don't let false
+in order to ensure the best possible outcome of your case.
+Don't let

 Contact a Plano DWI lawyer at our firm today!